aaronfeng369/MRE-dataset/readme.md

 # MRE sample dataset

 The following datasets contain displacement field acquired from MRE:

-1. Homogeneous phantom data(phantom_homogeneous/)
+1. A homogeneous phantom (phantom_homogeneous/)
-2. Phantom data with two embedded objects, one soft and one hard (phantom_inclusion/)
+2. A phantom featuring two inclusions, one soft and one hard (phantom_inclusion/)
-3. Brain data with Meningioma. （brain_tumor/） with t1w map
+3. Brain tissue with a meningioma（brain_tumor/）
-4. Healthy liver data. (liver_healthy/)
+4. A healthy liver sample (liver_healthy/)
-5. Liver data with hepatic siderosis & cirrhosis (liver_Iron_deposition/)
+5. A liver exhibiting hepatic siderosis & cirrhosis (liver_Iron_deposition/)
-6. Liver data with tumour (liver_tumor/)
+6. A liver with a tumor (liver_tumor/)

 All dataset were acquired using a 3T scanner (uMR790, United Imaging Healthcare, Shanghai, China).
 MRE was implemented using a single-shot spin-echo echo-planar imaging sequence (TR/TE = 4000/65ms) with a motion-encoding gradient of 40 mT/m.